How a mentor helped Djukun woman Jaala Ozies find her own way of changing outcomes for Kimberley youth

-When Australian Rural Leadership Program alumna and former ARLF board member, Anna Carr, sat beside Djugun woman Jaala Ozies on the night of her Milparanga Leadership program graduation, Anna knew it wouldn’t be the last time they spoke to each other.
+When Australian Rural Leadership Program alumna and former ARLF board member, Anna Carr, sat beside Djukun woman Jaala Ozies on the night of her Milparanga Leadership program graduation, Anna knew it wouldn’t be the last time they spoke to each other.

 Anna was struck by Jaala’s commitment to making a profound positive impact on highlighting the effects of youth suicide in her community.
 When she was selected as Jaala’s mentor in the Milparanga mentoring program a short while later, Anna was grateful and honoured to contribute to that higher purpose.